Nothing makes you want to simplify your life like homeschooling.

 - If you can’t find room for your stuff, you might have too much stuff.

 - Books take up a ton of room.
 If you have the space to start a family library, I say go for it.
 Especially if you have a larger family and use a literature-based curriculum.
-If space is an issue, considering just getting spine books, reference books, and the best of the best children’s literature.
+But if space is an issue, considering just getting spine books, reference books, and the best of the best children’s literature.
 And then get Kindle(s), so you can keep many more books and even have them readily available in the car or on vacation.
 Keep watch on Amazon as they go on sale before all major holidays.

 Take a 2-3 hour block during the weekend (or whenever you can), have your spouse or a friend watch your kids, and plan your next homeschooling week: